Phpcraft/core/docs/files/Phpcraft.php.txt

 	/**
 	 * Returns an array of extensions missing to enable online mode.
 	 * Phpcraft has no dependencies for normal usage.
-However, if you want to enable online mode, GMP and mcrypt are required.
+However, if you want to enable online mode, GMP, openssl, and mcrypt are required.
 This function returns a string array of all extensions that are missing or an empty array if you are good to go.
 	 * @return array
 	 */
 	static function getExtensionsMissingToGoOnline()